oktadev/okta-ionic-4-login-example/README.md

 cd ionic-login
 ```

 This will get a copy of the project installed locally.
-Then run the following command to install Ionic and Cordova.
+Then run the following command to install Ionic CLI.

 ```
 npm install -g ionic@4.12.0